rossoj85/react-ada-keyboard-accessible-datepicker/readme.md

 ## Customization and Formatting
 The date picker allows several levels of customization to acccomodate developers needs.
+Customizations are generally passed into the <Datepicker /> component as props.
+Additional levels of customization will be available in future releases.

-  themeColor
+  * themeColor
-  -Applies a selected color to the calendar button and calendar borders
+  Applies a selected color to the calendar button and calendar borders

-  dateFormat
+  * dateFormat
-  -Dates will be formatted to mm/dd/yyyy by default, but custom formats may be passed in as a string.
+  Dates will be formatted to mm/dd/yyyy by default, but custom formats may be passed in as a string.
 The month field must be repressed by mm, the date by ddd, and the year by yyyy.
 Fields may be separated by forward slashes, commas or spaces[/ , ].
 User input will be automatically formatted unless autoFormat={false} is passed in as a prop.

   minDate
   -Sets the earliest day that the user may choose by using the datepicker.
 All date cells before the minDate will be disabled.
 Combing the minDate prop with maxDate will create a date range.  minDate must be passed in with the following format: minDate={“yyyy-mm-dd”}.
 To set the min date to the current date pass in minDate={“today”}